-Use John Deere 251H EP grease or equivalent NLGI No. 2 Multi-Purpose Lithium Grease.
+Use NLGI No. 2 Multi-Purpose Lithium Grease.

+IMPORTANT!
 Recommended Oil Change Interval for the Over-Hung Load Adapter is 1000 Hrs.
 Please order Part Number LA-260401 for 2.5 fl. oz. of replacement oil.
 Do Not Over or Under fill or Damage to the Over-Hung Load Adapter may occur.